sunny-aguilar/py-git-course/README.md

 - merges a branch into the master branch

 > git merge --abort
-- if there are merge conflicts
+- if there are merge conflicts, --abort can be used to abor the merge action

 > git log --graph --online
 - see git branches and merges on a text graph